Browns lost Harry Agganis to Red Sox in 1952

 While many expect the Browns to use one of those picks on a quarterback, history shows that drafting a quarterback – especially one in the first round – has been an exercise in futility for the Browns.

 Since joining the NFL in 1950, the Browns have drafted six quarterbacks in the first round and none of them have worked out.

-Today, in the second part of our series on those ill-fated six quarterbacks, we take a look at Harry Agganis, a first-round selection in 1952.
+Today, in the first part of our series on those ill-fated six quarterbacks, we take a look at Harry Agganis, a first-round selection in 1952.

 The Cleveland Browns finished the 1951 NFL season with a record of 11-1 and made their second consecutive appearance in the NFL Championship Game.